-Alaris provides long-term equity capital to companies for whom traditional private equity capital or debt is not typically available or attractive-namely, privately held companies with owners who want to retain long-term control of their businesses.
-In pursuit of this strategy, our business planning considers the prevailing economic conditions, the evolving needs of our existing and potential Partners and our Unitholders, and the opportunities available to us.
+Alaris invests in a diversified group of private businesses primarily through structured equity in pursuit of this investment strategy, Alaris considers the prevailing economic conditions, the evolving needs of our existing and potential Partners and our Unitholders, and the opportunities available to us.
 Over the past three years, we have focused on positioning our business to improve growth and performance.
-Alaris focuses on: (a) providing long-term capital to a diversified group of profitable, well-managed private companies around the world (with a focus on North America); (b) generating predictable, increasing cash flows which will allow us to provide a stable and predictable distribution to our Unitholders and (c) generating a premium on our return on exit.
+Alaris focuses on: (a) providing long-term capital to a diversified group of profitable, well-managed private companies, with a focus on North America; (b) generating predictable, increasing cash flows which will allow us to provide a stable and predictable distribution and capital appreciation to our Unitholders and (c) generating a premium on our return on exit.